nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Projects

 #### Viewing a project: `listP`
-Opens a panel with details of a specified project.
+Displays a panel with details of a specified project.

 Format: `viewP PROJECT_INDEX`

-* Opens a panel with details of the project at the specified `PROJECT_INDEX`.
+* Displays a panel with details of the project at the specified `PROJECT_INDEX`.
 * The `PROJECT_INDEX` refers to the number shown beside the project in the side menu.
 * The index **must be a positive integer** 1, 2, 3, …​